Regional Australia Bank: Open banking

 Regional Australia Bank became Australia's first Accredited Data Recipient in the Australia's economy-wide open data regulation, Consumer Data Right (CDR), on 12 March 2020.
-On the first day of CDR launching live on 1 July 2020, Regional Australia Bank used the Consumer Data Right to improve loan processing speed and significantly reduce applicant requirements for personal loans, demonstrating the immediately available value of the Consumer Data Right to both industry and consumers.
+When the CDR launched on 1 July 2020, Regional Australia used the Consumer Data Right in its loan processing system.
 Being the first to achieve this outcome required significant custom software development by the talented in-house development team.
-As an example of the community spirit at Regional Australia Bank, the resulting Accredited Data Recipient Gateway package which compliantly handles CDR ecosystem interactions was freely open-sourced to the public through GitHub, available for use by any other aspiring CDR data recipient.
+The resulting Accredited Data Recipient Gateway package, which handles CDR ecosystem interactions, was released as open-source software through GitHub, available for use by other CDR data recipients.

 On 24 November 2020, Regional Australia Bank became the 5th Data Holder within Australia's Consumer Data Right, the first outside of the mandated Big Four Banks, as part of an Australian Open banking initiative.
 This initiative accelerated the bank's customers' ability to share their data between financial institutions and gain better access to services.
 Regional Australia Bank partnered with Biza.io to create an information sharing platform for its customers to access and benefit from the open banking initiative.
 The platform became ACCC and CDR compliant within three months of development.